astianmuchui/astianmuchui/README.md

 .
 Talkit
 .
 Autonomous robot
 astian@github:~$ facts
 .
-If you turn 113 you become a two-time teenager
-.
 There are two types of people..
 Those who can exit vim and 15 others

 ```